Tramxinh/SeleniumJava/README.md

-# 🚗 Dự Án Auto Testing with Selenium + Java
+# 🚗 Project Auto Testing with Selenium + Java

 This project uses ** Selenium WebDriver **, ** Java **, and ** TestNG ** to automate the user interface test on the browser.
 The test case is designed to run ** parallel (parallel) ** to optimize the execution time.